-California Civil Jury Instructions (CACI)
+California Civil Jury Instructions (CACI) (2017)

 2704.
 Damages - Waiting-Time Penalty for Nonpayment of Wages (Lab.
 Code, §§ 203, 218)Download PDF

 To recover the civil penalty, [name of plaintiff] must prove all of the

 1. The date on which [name of plaintiff]’s employment ended;

 2. [That [name of defendant] failed to pay all wages due by [insert

 3. [Name of plaintiff]’s daily wage rate at the time [his/her]

 4. That [name of defendant] willfully failed to pay these wages.

 The term “wages” includes all amounts for labor performed by an

 The term “willfully” means that the employer intentionally failed or

 Directions for Use

 The deﬁnition of “wages” may be deleted as redundant if it is redundant with other

 Sources and Authority